beam-cloud/examples/finetuning/llama/README.md

 1. Upload the weights and dataset to a Beam Volume

-Finally, upload the weights and your fine-tuning dataset to a Beam Volume using the following CLI commands.
+Finally, upload the weights and your fine-tuning dataset to a Beam Volume.

+To create a fine-tuning dataset, you need a collection of input-output pairs, formatted as a CSV, JSON, or text file, where each entry provides an example of what the model should predict given a specific input.
+Reference [these examples](https://github.com/meta-llama/llama-recipes/tree/main/recipes/quickstart/finetuning/datasets) from Meta for Llama3 formatting.

+Once you have your fine-tuning dataset, use the following CLI commands.

 ```bash
 // using weights as the Volume name